The King of Comedy

 - The film is a very dark look at the concept of celebrity worship, of audience's identification with an artist and the work and how that relationship affects both the artist and the fan.
 Langford is lonely, isolated and utterly committed to his job, his fame preventing him from having a normal life.
 While Rupert has No Social Skills and is an embarrassment to his mother and whose love for Langford is a shallow desire for acceptance and affection.

-- Fan Disservice: Sandra Bernhard when Jerry Langford is alone with her, at least for Langford given his situation.
+- Fan Disservice: Marsha when Jerry Langford is alone with her, at least for Langford given his situation.

 - Freudian Excuse: Rupert establishes this in his act during the climax, with the majority of his material deriving from his unhappy childhood and abusive parents.